A classification system for Australian social sector initiatives and entities

 Despite a natural tendency among social sector organisations towards collegiality and collective action, most initiatives have up to now remained siloed - lessons hidden, or not widely shared.
 This has to change.

-We want to get government grantmakers, philanthropists, not-for-profit organisations, businesses, social investors, donors - anyone who's contributing money to create change - to start speaking the same language.
+We want to get government grantmakers, philanthropists, not-for-profit organisations, businesses, social investors, donors - anyone who's contributing money, time or other forms of support to create change - to start speaking the same language.
 It's the first crucial step in the march towards evidence-based practice and accelerated outcomes.

 The development of CLASSIE builds upon Our Community's 15 years of work with grantmakers and not-for-profits, and our extensive investigations of domestic and international innovations in government and philanthropic grantmaking.